 From exploring downtown Oklahoma City's many public and private lighting displays to driving through festively decorated neighborhoods, you're sure to discover something fun for the whole family in central Oklahoma this holiday season.

-For a special view of the downtown neighborhood's many Christmas decorations, hop aboard a free water taxi on the Bricktown Canal on Thursdays through Sundays evenings.
+For a special view of the downtown neighborhood's many Christmas decorations, walk along the decorated Bricktown Canal (the water taxis are not running their holiday service in 2020).
 When you're finished, enjoy even more lights on the streets of Automobile Alley, with free carriage rides available every Saturday from November 21 to December 12, 2020.

 Located in the northwestern corner of the OKC metropolitan area, Yukon has become known as one of the most festive suburbs of Oklahoma City.
-Each year, the city's Chisholm Trail Park hosts a drive-through Christmas wonderland from the Saturday before Thanksgiving through December 31.
+Each year, the city's Chisholm Trail Park hosts a drive-through Christmas wonderland from the Saturday before Thanksgiving through New Year's Eve.